How Much Does a RICS Valuation Cost?

 Buyers Wanting a Second Opinion

 Some buyers want to be sure the home is worth what they are paying for it.
 Although mortgage lenders will arrange a valuation as part of the mortgage process, this is for their benefit.
-If a buyer wants their own valuation, they can construct a surveyor or can add it to a RICS Level 2 survey.
+If a buyer wants their own valuation, they can instruct a surveyor or can add it to a RICS Level 2 survey.
 This will allow them to make an informed decision on the home.

 What Are Other Types of Property Valuation?